tezos-reward-distributor-organization/tezos-reward-distributor/readme.md

 ### Email Setup

-tezos-reward-distribute will create an email.ini file.
-Fill this file with your email configuration to send payment emails.
+Get emails for payment reports at each cycle.
+Fill email.ini file with your email details to receive payment emails.

 ### Fee Setup